Battle of Hefei (234)

 The Battle of Hefei, also known as the Battle of Hefei Xincheng, was fought between the contending states of Cao Wei and Eastern Wu from roughly June to September 234 during the Three Kingdoms period of China.
+It would be Wu's last major battle at Hefei during Sun Quan's reign.

 Background

 Around March 234, Shu Han's chancellor Zhuge Liang launched a Northern Expedition against Wei for the fifth time.
 Shu requested assistance from its ally, Wu, to attack Wei together, and the Wu emperor Sun Quan agreed.